deepin-community/psycopg2/doc/src/cursor.rst

             data read from files implementing the `io.TextIOBase` interface are encoded in the connection `~connection.encoding` when sent to the backend.

+        .. versionchanged:: 2.9
+            the table and fields names are now quoted.
+If you need to specify a schema-qualified table please use `copy_expert()`.

     .. method:: copy_to(file, table, sep='\\t', null='\\\\N', columns=None)